learn-co-curriculum/simple-blackjack-cli/README.md

 In either case, our method should then return the player's current card total.

-### The Runner Method: `#run`
+### The Runner Method: `#runner`

 Once you get all of the tests in the first part of the test suite passing, you have built the building blocks of our blackjack game.
-Now, we need to put them all together in the `#run` method.
-The `#run` method is responsible for enacting the game play *until* the user looses.
+Now, we need to put them all together in the `#runner` method.
+The `#runner` method is responsible for enacting the game play *until* the user looses.
 Remember that a player looses if the sum of their cards exceeds 21.

 Here's how we want our game to run: